Get Excited about Summer Camps!

 Come in out of the summer heat into the coolest library around!
 Are you a James River student who wants to check out a book or needs to take an AR quiz?
 Working on those summer reading lists?

-Join us in the Taylor Media Center every Tuesday and Thursday from 3:30 to 6:30 p.m. (closed the week of July 4).
+Join us in the Taylor Media Center every Tuesday and Thursday from 3:30 to 6:30 p.m., June 18 through August 15 (closed the first two weeks of July).
 Adult staff will be available to assist students in finding and checking out books, logging into the Accelerated Reader portal, and reading to students during the weekly Story Time at 3:30 p.m. on Thursdays.
 James River students may check out books, and everyone is welcome at Story Time.
 Children must be accompanied by an adult.

 Instructor: Julie Coppage